cpfaff/rbefdata_paper/paper/rbefdata.md

 ### BEFdata portal

-This paper introduces the `rbefdata` package that links the R statistics environment to the open source data management platform `BEFdata`.
-The platform has been developed and is used within the BEF-China experiment.
-It is specialized in managing small and heterogeneous data, representing the majority of data in biodiversity related research.

 The [BEFdata](http://befdataproduction.biow.uni-leipzig.de/) platform is specialized in managing small and heterogeneous data.
 It adheres to standards like the Ecological Metadata Language (EML) and facilitates research